ryanBITF/BitcoinFresh-Dev/README.md

 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
-- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 2,500 BITG.
+- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 2,500 BITF.

 More information at [bitcoinfreshwater.com](http://www.bitcoinfreshwater.com)